faqtor/faqtor/README.md

 ```

 Then try to change `src/template.html` and `src/index.js`: all changes will be visible in browser immediately.
-Note, until now this example was tested with `Ubuntu 18.04.1` only (need help in testing for other platforms).

 Let's look at build configuration (`build/fqr.config.js`):